This Policy has been updated for 2020

 For applicants to medical programs

 Exceptions ► Applicants to the M.D.,C.M. program for International Medical Graduates are subject to different degree requirements.
-Applicants in the Quebec First Nations & Inuit and Quebec Non-Traditional Pathways categories should refer to their respective applicant category pages.
+Applicants in the Quebec First Nations & Inuit should refer to their applicant category page.

 The degree used as the basis of admission must be successfully completed and conferred by July 31 of the year of entry to the first year of the M.D.,C.M. program.
 This degree must meet the following conditions:

 Primary Bachelor's degree

 A 120 credit (4-year) or equivalent Bachelor's degree from a recognized, accredited institution, in any discipline.

 Applicants who have successfully obtained a diploma of college studies (Diplôme d'études collégiales; "DEC") in a pre-university program may apply with a 90-credit program from a Quebec university.

 The undergraduate program must have been undertaken on a full-time basis and should be completed in the time prescribed by the program.
-A full course load (e.g. 12-15 credits) is expected in regular sessions.
+A full course load (e.g. 12-15 credits) per semester and completion within the time prescribed by the program is expected, however, applicants with some part-time semesters, who have taken up to 1 additional year to complete a bachelors’ degree remain eligible; the final assessment based on individual circumstances remains the responsibility of Admissions.
 Summer or other interim sessions are acceptable, however they should not take away from regular sessions.
 The Admissions Committee expects a minimum of 60 consecutive graded credits at the time of application; this enables a more complete basis for the assessment of your academic performance.

 Performance in courses not yet completed at the time of application must be comparable to the level of performance seen in the academic records submitted at the time of application.
 A marked decline in academic performance in the final term(s) may lead to withdrawal of an offer of admission.